If you’ve done any internet browsing for rugs, you might have stumbled across the fact rugs are, more often than not, really freaking expensive.

 But you may not be in the market for an heirloom.
 If you just need a quick fix or a rug that will last a couple of years, consider that in the rug (and price point) you choose.

 So, why are rugs so expensive?

-Modsy designers are standing by to help you find the perfect rug – or sofa, or bed frame – for your style and budget.
+Modsy designers are standing by to help you find the perfect rug—or sofa, dining table, or bed frame—for your style and budget.
 They’ll show how different options look and fit in your exact space, so you can shop with confidence and skip the stress.